SovnSkyrim/AmongSovngardesStars/README.md

 #### Getting an ENB

-This list uses **OBSIDIAN WEATHERS OR VIVID WEATHERS DEPENDING ON THE PROFILE YOU'RE USING** so you want to get an ENB that is compatible.
+This list uses **OBSIDIAN WEATHERS, CATHEDRAL WEATHERS OR VIVID WEATHERS DEPENDING ON THE PROFILE YOU'RE USING** so you want to get an ENB that is compatible.
 Here is a list of ENBs that I can recommend

 Obsidian Weathers: